cloudogu/sonar-cas-plugin/README.md

 # Sonar CAS plugin installation (local development)

-1. Map your local IP address to DNS names for proper Sonar ⇄ QubeCAS interaction
+1. Map your local IP address to DNS names for proper SonarQube ⇄ CAS interaction
    - add a line to your `/etc/hosts` file like this:
    - `192.168.1.31 sonar.hitchhiker.com cas.hitchhiker.com`
    - check if the host names are reachable: